 At what time is lunch in Spain?
 That´s probably the most asked question by tourist when they visit the country.
 Everyone knows mealtimes in Spain are always super weird, but the worst one of all is lunch.
 While in most European countries, they eat around 12pm, lunch time in Spain is way later, the average will be between 2 and 3pm.

-Luckily, thanks to the tapas and the importance of tourism in Spain, restaurants and bars are usually open all day long, so you will be able to have a lunch whenever you want.
+Luckily, thanks to the tapas and the importance of tourism in Spain, restaurants and bars are usually open all day long, so you will be able to have a Spanish food for lunch whenever you want.

-Those are our best Spanish lunch foods ideas and everything you should know about having lunch in Spain, but there are other options.
-We would love to know, what would you choose if you had to design your own Spanish lunch menu!
+Those are our best Spanish lunch foods ideas and everything you should know about how to eat lunch in Spain, but there are other options.
+We would love to know, what would you choose if you had to design your own Spanish lunch menus!